 In scheduled transmissions following end of June transmission, typical data corrections are included.
 If errors in product survey reports are detected after scheduled transmission of data that have significant impact on PRODCOM data, PRODCOM files are updated and transmitted to Eurostat.
 Major corrections of data having impact on PRODCOM are usually caused by detection of erroneous classification of products by reporting units or by receiving manufacturers' reports that were earlier unavailable.
 Support for respondents in classifying their products (e.g. search engine for classification of products) and checking reports of major manufacturers / questionable reports with available information on production (e.g. from manufacturers' websites) help to reduce the need for unscheduled transmissions.
 Sending automatic reminders and contacting non-responding units by public statistics staff are also helpful.

-2022 year PRODCOM data, after initial transmission to Eurostat at the end of July 2023, were one time updated and transmitted to Eurostat before the end of August, 2023.
-This was caused by delayed responses from reporting units correcting doubtful data or supplying missing data.
+2023 year PRODCOM data, after initial transmission to Eurostat at the beginning of July 2024, were one time updated and transmitted to Eurostat before the end of August, 2024.
+The update corrected certain data that were found doubtful in Eurostat's analysis.
+Also, delayed responses from reporting units correcting doubtful data or supplying missing data were taken into account.

 18.1.
 Source data